Davide-Sabeddu/Portfolio/README.md

 # Work in Progress
 ![alt text](image_0.jpg) [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/davide-sabeddu/)

 Hi!
 I am Davide Sabeddu, class 95 and born in Italy.
 During my studies I have developed a mindset for critical thinking, problem-solving and quick adaptability to new technologies and approaches from different disciplines.
 I am currently in pursuit of my first career opportunity as a junior data scientist and as a research assistant with a keen interest in the field of BCI/Neurotechnology.
-Here my main projects in Python and Matlab.
+Here my Python projects I completed during my program in Data Science and Machine Learning [2023] and my MATLAB code I wrote for my Master's thesis and internship [2022].

 # Projects